 Elizabeth Shea (14:53)

 Totally.
 I remember just thinking that when I went through the process, I just felt like I had my head in spreadsheets all the time.
-I just, like it's hard because you can't take your eye off the business either, unfortunately.
-So tell, looking back now, so you've been out for what, a year now?
-A little bit over a year?
-What, what would you have done differently throughout either one of those processes?
+It's hard because you can't take your eye off the business either.
+So, looking back now, so you've been out for what, a year now?
+What would you have done differently throughout either one of those processes?
+What advice can you share that might help someone that's looking to go through the process besides buying a can of shaving cream and maybe buying two or three, buying them in bulk?
+Hahaha.

 Sean Griffey (15:21)